MisanthropicBit/bibpy/docs/tutorial.rst

     >>> entries[0].title
     '"Jake" # var1'

-As you can see, we can also undo the string variable expansion using :code:`bibpy.unexpand_strings`.
-Both functions report duplicate variable names by default which would make unexpansion impossible for entries that use the duplicates.
+We can also undo the string variable expansion using :py:func:`bibpy.unexpand_strings`.
+Both functions raise errors if they find duplicate variable names by default which would make unexpansion impossible for entries that use the duplicates.
 The unexpansion might also unexpand unrelated text that happens to be the same as that of a variable.
 There is currently no way to avoid this.

 Crossreferences and xdata Inheritance
 -------------------------------------